 The results are in!
 Bryq’s ranking system provides you the results of the candidates you would like to start interviewing.

-Start working your list from the top down.
+Start working on your list from the top down.
 Look at candidate #1's resume (this is the first time you look at his or her resume; so far the process has been completely bias-free).
 Does he/she fulfill your hard requirements (maybe she lives in another country and you don't offer relocation for this role)?
 If so add them to your shortlist and move to the next, until your shortlist is full.

 Typical shortlists have 3-5 candidates, so you will usually have to review less than 10 candidates.
-Remember, you have reviewed the top candidates based on objective criteria and regardless of their sex, ethnicity, age, sexual orientation or any other bias factor - you are looking at a diverse and inclusive talent pool.
+Remember, you have reviewed the top candidates based on objective criteria and regardless of their sex, ethnicity, age, sexual orientation, or any other bias factor - you are looking at a diverse and inclusive talent pool.

 Step #2: Preparing for the Structured Virtual Interview with Bryq

 You already have your top candidates, now it's time to look into each profile and into the areas you would like to further probe.
 Remember, structured interviews keep the process aligned by asking participants questions from a predetermined list, in order to gather consistent and comparable data.

 Bryq's match scores (both cognitive and personality) show you which areas a candidate scores low in.
 The interview guide provides you with interview questions that will aid in conducting a structured interview.
 These questions will help you dig deeper in areas of weakness or less-confidence.

 For both the employer and the candidate to get the most out of a virtual interview, you:

 - should carefully consider the type of questions to ask.